glynnk/infra/README.md

 terraform.

 ### Directory
-Each directory containing `*.tf` files is a separate terraform project.
-All projects rely on the project in the `base` directory to be up-to-date.
-Each of the following commands must be run with one of these directories as the working directory.
+Ensure that the 'main' infrastructre' is provisioned before provisioning the 'dev' infrastructure.
+Issue the following commands from either directory.

 #### init
 ```Bash
     <dir> $ terraform init -backend-config="access_key=$SPACES_ACCESS_TOKEN" -backend-config="secret_key=$SPACES_SECRET_KEY"
 ```
-This creates the basis for all other environments, since all other environment will use the same container registry, domain and a shared spaces bucket.

-#### plan
+#### plan - see what infrastructure would be provisioned on digitlocean.com if you *apply*
 ```Bash
     <dir> $ terraform plan
 ```

-#### apply
+#### apply - apply changes to digitalocean.com
 ```Bash
     <dir> $ terraform apply -auto-approve
 ```

-#### destroy
+#### destroy - tear down the provisioned infrastructure on digitalocean.com
 ```Bash
     <dir> $ terraform destroy -auto-approve
 ```